 Azul: Summer Pavilion

-Summer has returned to Portugal, and the king is calling on his humble tile-layers to construct the walls of the royal family’s summer pavilion in lavish fashion.
-Leave no stone unturned as you’ll only have six rounds this time around to build top-notch window-art.
+Summer has returned to Portugal, and the king is calling on his humble tile layers to construct the walls of the royal family’s summer pavilion in a lavish fashion.
+Leave no stone unturned as you’ll only have six rounds this time around to build top-notch window art.
 The king has demanded his windows to be in a star pattern, and you’ll be paid (or rewarded points) by following suit.

 Azul: Crystal Mosaic